RedisLabs/redislabs-docs/content/modules/redis-stack.md

 - [RedisTimeSeries]({{< relref "/modules/redistimeseries/" >}})
 - [RedisBloom]({{< relref "/modules/redisbloom/" >}})

-Redis Enterprise Software and Redis Enterprise Flexible/Annual subscriptions also support all capabilities of Redis Stack.
-Here, you select the specific modules that support your specific scenario.
+Flexible or Annual Redis Cloud subscriptions and Redis Enterprise Software also support all capabilities of Redis Stack.

+When creating new databases for Redis Enterprise Software or for Flexible/Annual Redis Enterprise Cloud subscriptions, you select the specific modules that support your specific scenario.

-Each module is available to the database and you can combine their capabilities to meet your needs.
+Each module is available to the database; combine them to meet your needs.

+(At this time, RedisGraph cannot be combined with other modules in multi-sharded databases.)

 To learn more, see: